 Alistair has performed extensively as an oratorio and concert soloist throughout the UK and beyond singing in many of the country’s leading concert halls and cathedrals and working under the likes of Philip Moore, Stephen Cleobury, Jonathan Willcocks, James Grossmith, Ralph Allwood, Alain Charron, Chris Gray and Dominic Peckham.
 His vast repertoire includes Britten’s Saint Nicolas, Verdi’s Requiem, Mendelsohn’s Elijah, Puccini’s Messe di Gloria, Rossini’s Stabat Mater and Pettite Messe Solenelle, as well as the masses and oratorios of Handel, Bach, Haydn and Schubert.

 An ambassador of Scottish Songs, Alistair has performed at many distinguished burns suppers in Scotland as well as at the Caledonian Club in London.
 He has also been the guest soloist for The Scottish Cancer Research Christmas Concert and the CLIC Sargent Christmas Concert at the Glasgow Royal Concert Hall.
-He is also a member of the male vocal group, Scozzesi.
+He was also a member of the male vocal group, Scozzesi.